Search Results for: PDF

 YouTube video

-925 English will be a new business English podcast for beginner and intermediate learners.
-925 English lessons will focus on chunks of language and English expressions that you can use in work and business.
-Each 925 English lesson will feature English phrases you can use in different situations and advice on why and how we use them in Business English.
+925 English is a new business English course for beginners.
+925 English lessons focus on English expressions that you can use in work and business.
+Each 925 English lesson features English phrases you can use in different situations and advice on why and how we use them in Business English.

 Members: PDF Transcript | Lesson Module | Quiz | MP3 Audio